michealcarac/dotfiles/README.md

 `installNetworkManager.sh`: Installs Network Manager along with the GUI, Applet, and sets backend to iwd (iwctl)

+`installNetworkManagerTimezone.sh`: Installs Auto timezone into NetworkManager dispatcher

 `gitcfg.sh`: Configure a global Git Profile

 `cleanHome.sh`: Deprecated.
 Will be removed eventually

+`helper`: Folder, contains helper scripts that are to be moved or has extra functionality

-Eventually most of these install scripts will be incorporated into one big script when installing the OS
+Eventually most of these install scripts will be incorporated into one big script when installing the OS.

+Currently, these scripts are all very basic, but will be more "secure" once incorporated into a proper install script.

 ## Programs